 Use an ahead-of-time compiler to offload some of the client-side rendering to the server and, hence, output usable results quickly.
 Finally, consider using Optimize.js for faster initial loading by wrapping eagerly invoked functions (it might not be necessary any longer, though).

-Finally, with ES2015 being remarkably well supported in modern browsers, consider using
+With ES2015 being remarkably well supported in modern browsers, we can use

-script type="module"to let browsers with ES module support loading the file, while older browser could load legacy builds with
+script type="module"to let browsers with ES module support load the file, while older browsers could load legacy builds with

 For lodash, use